tandt53/next-big-thing/articles/configuration.md

 ## Content of configuration file

 ### Prefix
-Every property must have prefixed with `nbt.` to determine the property is for automation test using Next-Big-Thing framework.
+Every property must have prefixed with `light.` to determine the property is for automation test using Next-Big-Thing framework.

 ### Selenium
-Every property for Selenium will add `nbt.selenium` for setting selenium webdriver.
+Every property for Selenium will add `light.selenium` for setting selenium webdriver.

 ### Appium
-Every property for Appium will add `nbt.appium` for setting appium driver.
+Every property for Appium will add `light.appium` for setting appium driver.

 ### Device farm